Stock, Essex: Amenities

 The village has three churches: the Church of England parish church of All Saints, the Catholic Church of Our Lady and St Joseph and Christ Church (Free).

-There are three pubs in the village: The Bear, The Hoop, and The Baker's Arms and two other pubs on the outskirts, the Ship near West Hanningfield and the King's Head near Billericay and Buttsbury.
-There is a post office and general store, a tapas restaurant and Coffee shop.
-There is a hotel, bar and restaurant called the Harvard.
+There are three pubs in the village: The Bear, The Hoop and The Baker's Arms.
+Two further pubs lie on its outskirts: The Ship, near West Hanningfield, and The King's Head near Billericay.
+There is a post office and general store, a tapas restaurant and a coffee shop.
+The village has 2 hotels: Greenwood’s Hotel and Spa and The Harvard Inn (which is also a bar and restaurant).
+The village also has a common.